Injection spam attacks in SEO are a nightmare.

 Why is it referred to as SEO spam?

 You already know that SEO stands for optimization for search engines.
-To optimise the content of their websites, companies use SEO strategies so that they rank on search engines such as Google.
+To optimize the content of their websites, companies use SEO strategies so that they rank on search engines such as Google.
+You need to connect with right seo company to quick rank on google search engine.

 By default, SEO isn’t considered spam.
 Some SEO techniques, however, are considered black hat.